How Should Christians Pray During Ramadan?

 What is Ramadan?

 Every year during Ramadan (the ninth month of the Islamic calendar), Muslims all over the world spend time in strict religious devotion as they refocus and reset their minds on their spirituality and on an awareness of Allah as well as their responsibility to please him.
 This devotion to and even longing for acceptance by Allah drives Muslims throughout the month of Ramadan.
-In 2024, Ramadan starts on the evening of Sunday March 10 and ends on Tuesday April 9.
+In 2024, Ramadan started on the evening of Sunday March 10 and ended on Tuesday April 9.
+In 2025, Ramadan is expected to start on Friday February 28 or Saturday March 1, 2025.

 There are more than 1.9 billion Muslims making up almost 25 percent of the world’s population.
 49 countries have majority Muslim populations.
 This is an important time for Christians to pray: for one month, more than 1.9 billion Muslim people will be focused on their awareness of God and commitment to please and obey him.